Tom Hazzledine

 Wall showing imbedded house nameplate

 With winter rain and wind many walls become unstable to say the least.
-It is worth checking them all and having them made safe before they become dangerous - this is particularly the case where your wall is on the roadside and you would probably be liable.
+It is worth checking them all and having them made safe before they become dangerous - this is particularly the case where your wall is on the roadside and you could be liable.
 Tom can advise you and will only recommend work where it is necessary.

 Tom has undertaken a variety of projects.
 If you would like to see any of them 'in the flesh' please contact Tom and he will be happy to give you the address.